The semantic apocalypse

 So then what, exactly, is the semantic content of an AI-produced work of Hildegard von Bingen?
 It is a “deep fake” of meaning.
 Such a work points to nothing, signifies nothing, embodies no spiritual longing.
 It is pure syntax.
 For art this is the semantic apocalypse.1 It’s when meaning itself is drained away by the mimetic powers we’ve unleashed.

 Consider the self-published poetry collection put out just months ago by Kane Hsieh, Transformer Poetry.
 Except Kane isn’t a poet.
-Instead, he fed the initial lines of famous poems (in bold) to GTP-2, and the AI autocompleted the poems at its own discretion, even deciding typesetting.
+Instead, he fed the initial lines of famous poems (in bold) to GPT-2, and the AI autocompleted the poems at its own discretion, even deciding typesetting.
 Here is an example result, starting with the opening lines from William Shakespeare’s Sonnet 18:

 Shall I compare thee to a summer’s day?